Lee Chong Wei (film): Cast

+Production

+The film was initially titled Rise Of The Legend and took three years to produce.
+In early 2017, an audition was held for the lead role of Lee with more than 2,000 candidates from Malaysia and Taiwan.
+22-year-old Tosh Chan and child actor Jake Eng were selected to play the role of Lee and a young version of him.

 Reception

 The film received generally average reviews, but earned RM2 million in ticket sales in the first 4 days of release.
 It peaked at number 3 in the Malaysian cinema charts upon release, and fell to number 4 the following week.

 Although the movie was supposed to be released throughout Asia, it failed to make a splash in neighbouring Singapore, garnering only S$10,000 in ticket sales upon release and a total of under S$75,000 after a 4-day run.
 Nevertheless, it peaked at number 6 in Singapore and maintained in the weekly top 10 charts for 4 consecutive weeks.

 However, the film performed strongly in other markets, having grossed ¥6.58 million in China where it was released on 7 September 2018.
 Following its release in Taiwan on 28 September 2018, it surpassed NT$1 million after just 3 days and eventually passed the $2 million mark.